-Because an article might not be found, Iβve extracted the actual article display into a new component called SingleArticle
+Because an article might not be found, Iβve extracted the actual article display into a new component called SingleArticle.

-This will make it easier to work with the ternary statement in our ArticlePage
+This will make it easier to work with the ternary statement in our ArticlePage component.

 Iβve saved this component in a new file at app/components/organisms/SingleArticle.tsx